 Speed talks will be presented in 1-hour blocks of 10 talks (max) followed by a 20-minute discussion period during which all presenters will be available for discussion with members of the audience.

 - Poster (Posters will be on display throughout the entire conference)

 The posters provide opportunities for relaxed discussion.
 Poster presenters MUST be by their poster during their nominated poster session.
+Delegates may submit more than one abstract for a poster.
 More details on posters coming soon.

 - Poster and Speed Talk (Poster and 7 minutes: 6-minute talk + 1-minute changeover)

 Presenters may select the option to present a Speed Talk and also a Poster about the speed talk content.
 Speed talks wills be scheduled throughout the conference, to allow presenters to draw attention to their poster, and engage in extended discussion during the dedicated poster session.

 Delegates are also invited to submit proposals for symposia.
 Each symposium will be one-hour long.